osbornjd/EICJetSubstructure/analysisCode/README.md

 ## Analysis Code

 This directory holds the code that is responsible for analyzing the output truth and smeared files that were created by EICSmear.
 The source code is collected in the `src` directory, and macros to analyze the output are stored in `macros` directory.
+Note that this has only been tested on RCF and thus it is assumed you are working on an RCF account with the EICSmear libraries available.

 ## Building and running